wirelineio/wns/docs/content/FULL-NODE.md

+---
-# Devnet Full Node Setup
+title: Devnet Full Node Setup
+description: Instructions for setting up a full node connected to the already running devnet.
+---

 Note: These are instructions for setting up a full node connected to the already running devnet.
 To run a validator from genesis, see the validator [setup](./VALIDATOR.md) doc.